8bit-mate/rmagick-bin_magick.rb/README.md

   Same as *crop_border*, but treats a color image like it is already a binary one.
 The bounding box value is being calculated for a binary version of the target image, then a copy of the target image is being cropped used that value.

-  Method **does not** convert the target image to a binary, but uses a binary version only to calculate the bounding box value.
+  The method **does not** convert the target image to a binary, but uses a binary version only to calculate the bounding box value.
 For that purpose it accepts and utilizes all *to_binary* arguments.

   **Arguments**: see *to_binary* arguments description.